 The College of Journalism and Communications is proud of its award-winning student body and faculty, and boasts a variety of backgrounds made possible by one of the largest enrollments in the country.
 Some 200 students engage in graduate and advanced studies, joining 2,300 undergraduates.
 More than 53 faculty members teach, conduct research, and provide service.

 The University of Florida encourages applications from individuals of both sexes of all cultural, racial, ethnic, and religious groups.
 The University does not discriminate on the basis of handicap or age.

 Every application is considered in its entirety.
 The faculty considers every application — even those that fall just short of the GRE and GPA norms.
-We hold open the possibility that an applicant will be offered conditional admission if evidence such as references, work experience, and statement of goals warrant it.

 College’s doctoral program ranks 6th of 91 in the nation

 The study assessed program quality by using objective and quantifiable indicators rather than subjective rankings that are common in other rankings.
 The measures emphasized both the number and quality of programs that hired new Ph.D.s from each institution.

 The results suggest that graduates from the doctoral program in Florida’s Journalism and Communications College are competitive with those from the best programs in the nation.
 Not only are these graduates in heavy demand, they are also competitive for the best academic jobs in the U.S.